Updated June 17, 2022

-Let’s just get this out of the way: when you set out to buy the best but cheapest motorcycle that you can, you have to accept some compromises.
-Cosmetically, your motorcycle is going to have its fair share of scratches, dings, scuffs, and other minor-moderate problems.
+Let’s just get this out of the way: when you set out to buy a cost-effective used bike, you typically have to accept some compromises.
+Cosmetically, your motorcycle is likely to have its fair share of scratches, dings, scuffs, and other minor-to-moderate problems.

 5 Tips for Getting a Great Deal on a Motorcycle

-To narrow my options and hone in on the right bike, I always consider these five rules:
+To narrow down my options and hone in on the right bike, I always abide by these five rules:

 #1: Don’t Buy a Motorcycle More Than 10 years old

 The sweet spot for most beginner bikes is 7-9 years old.
-If you shop a bike that’s in that range, you’ll be looking at entry-level standard and sportbikes, as well as some smaller displacement cruisers.
+If you shop for a bike in that range, you’ll be looking at entry-level standard and sport bikes, as well as some smaller displacement cruisers.
 You might even find a few bikes with ABS and traction control.

-If your budget gets to $5,000, there are plenty of great brand new bikes that are perfect for new riders.
-You just can’t beat that bike feeling 😉
+If your budget gets to $5,000, there are also plenty of great brand new bikes perfect for beginner riders.
+You just can’t beat that new bike feeling.

 #2: Look at Both Really Popular & Unpopular Models

-This is classic supply and demand at work: the cheapest motorcycles will be the ones with huge supply, or the models that nobody really wanted in the first place.
+This is classic supply and demand at work: the cheapest motorcycles will be the ones with a huge surplus of supply, or the models nobody really wanted in the first place.